 The promises were written in Hebrew, yet the Hebrew people did not know read Hebrew yet…

 Use the Hebrew-Latin table.
 Each child writes their name in English and Hebrew.
 (The children may misspell their name in Hebrew.
-If facilitator knows Hebrew, s/he can read the names as they were spelled, as this usually makes for very funny names.
-The children tend to laugh as they hear it.
+If facilitator knows Hebrew, s/he can read the names aloud as they were misspelled, as this usually makes for very funny names.
+The children tend to laugh as they hear it.)